fabioprev/MRI-Classifier/README.md

 # Input/Output

+The AlzheimerClassifier software package takes as input the MRI patient brain scans (i.e., for ADNI the *.nii files, for OASIS the *.hdr and *.img files).
+In the case, you have your own image files, the image formats supported by our software are:

+  - Windows Bitmaps (*.bmp, *.dib)
+  - JPEG files (*.jpeg, *.jpg, *.jpe)
+  - JPEG 2000 files (*.jp2)
+  - Portable Network Graphics (*.png)
+  - Portable image format (*.pbm, *.pgm, *.ppm)
+  - Sun rasters (*.sr, *.ras)
+  - TIFF files (*.tiff, *.tif)

-The AlzheimerClassifier software package takes as input the MRI patient brain scans and provides as output a set of CSV files, each one having a possible combination of patient's disease (e.g., ADvsCN, ADvsCNvsMCI, CNvsMCI, ...).
+The software provides as output a set of CSV files, each one having a possible combination of patient's disease (e.g., ADvsCN, ADvsCNvsMCI, CNvsMCI, ...).
 These files can be used with Weka to perform the classification task, setting the desidered parameters of the classifier chosen.
 We found that LIBSVM is the most performing classifier for this kind of task.

 # Download